bethanylong/csci330_the_good_parts/01_beginning_sql.markdown

 ORDER BY
 --------

-You may have noticed that this time, the rows got returned in the same order as last time.
+You may have noticed that above, the rows got returned in the same order as the last time.
 In this case, it's just the order the rows got added to the table, but the database could have returned the rows in any arbitrary order it wanted to.
 If you want to enforce an ordering by sorting on a column, tack an `ORDER BY` on to the end of a query:

 ```
 csci330_tgp=# SELECT distro, major_version, minor_version FROM unices ORDER BY major_version;